 So in order to complete the proof, it suffices to prove that if $V(P^0,P^1,\cdots P^n;g_0)$ contains a hyperbolic component of period $n$ which is not in a copy of the Mandelbrot set attached to a hyperbolic component of lower period dividing $n$, then it contains only one, and $P^n(g)$ contains two points of period $n$ for non-parabolic parameter values.
 We see this as follows.
-The condition about not being in a copy of the Mandelbrot set ensures that $P^n(g)$ is mapped to $P^0(g)$ by $g^n$ with degree two, and $P^n(g)$ is not contained in $g^i(P^n(g))$ for $0<i<n$, and then the number of points fixed by $g^n$ is two, because this is the number of fixed points for a degree two map of a disc onto itself, by Rouch\'e's Theorem.
+The condition about not being in a copy of the Mandelbrot set ensures that $P^n(g)$ is mapped to $P^0(g)$ by $g^n$ with degree two, and $P^n(g)$ is not contained in $g^i(P^n(g))$ for $0<i<n$, and then the number of points in $P^n(g)$ fixed by $g^n$ is two, because this is the number of fixed points (up to multiplicity) for a holomorphic degree two map of a disc onto itself, by Rouch\'e's Theorem.
 There are, in fact, exactly two fixed points, as $g$ does not have parabolic fixed points.

 \end{proof}